US-proposed Iran resolution at UN faces likely vetoes from China, Russia

 Diplomats said the resolution ran into strong Chinese and Russian objections when the Security Council discussed it in closed session this week and would likely prompt them to veto this effort.

-Bahrain's U.N. envoy Jamal Fares Alrowaiei said Bahrain looked forward "to working constructively with all council members in the days ahead to finalize this text."
+Bahrain’s UN envoy Jamal Fares Alrowaiei said Bahrain looked forward “to working constructively with all council members in the days ahead to finalise this text”.

 The draft condemns Iran’s alleged violations of the current ceasefire and its “actions and threats aimed at closing, obstructing, tolling” freedom of navigation through the strait.